paulobrunheroto/similarnames/README.md

 '''
 ```
+### 2nd Scenario: Multiple names per row
 In case you have multiple names in a single row, the "explode" is automatically done for you.
 So, just provide the "sep" parameter to identify where we should use to split those names.
-Note: If you have an "and" (e.g.: Jon and Jane), it will be automatically replaced by the "sep" parameter before the split.
+By default, the connectors "and", "e" and "y" will also be considered as separators.
+Therefore, in case you are working in a different language, just set the "connectors" and "languagues" parameter as you wish.

 ```python
 '''